TracyChacon/TracyChacon/README.md

 ## About me
 - 👋 Hi, I’m @TracyChacon
 - 👀 I’m interested in FrontEnd, BackEnd, and Mobile Development
-- I'm Always curious about processes and methods
+- I'm Always thinking about processes/methods/systems
 - Favorite Quote:
 > “You just keep pushing.
 You just keep pushing.
 I made every mistake that could be made.
 But I just kept pushing.”
 >